-So how do you prevent winter weeds in lawn?
-First, to keep weeds out you must maintain healthy grass.
+How do you prevent winter weeds from taking over your lawn?
+First, to keep weeds out, you must maintain healthy grass.
 Lawn Fertilizing is the 1st step in treating weeds in the fall, and one of the best things you can do for your lawn.
 Fall is the best time to tackle this common lawn problem.
-Applying pre-emergant treatments knock out both annual and perennial weeds, in addition to killing established perennial weeds like dandelion and clover.
-The next step is to keep and eye out for any straggling weeds.
-Pull them by hand or spot spray them.

 Best Time For Treatment

-Fall is the ideal time to control perennial weeds, because that’s the time of year when plants begin a process of winter food storage.
-If you treat perennial weeds with herbicide in fall, the chemical moves from leaves to roots, essentially killing the weed at the root.
+Fall is the ideal time to control perennial weeds, because that’s when plants begin the process of winter food storage.
+If you treat perennial weeds with herbicide in fall, the chemical moves from leaves to roots.
+This means the weed problem is literally stopped at the source.

 Get on a Fertilizing Schedule:

-JC’s Landscaping can take care of your weed problems with scheduled lawn fertilization for North Dallas areas.
+JC’s Landscaping can take care of your weed problems throughout the year, with scheduled lawn fertilization for North Dallas and surrounding areas.

 Types of Weeds

 - Henbit – If you can pull the weeds before they flower, you can prevent the seeds from germinating after flowering.
-A pre-emergent herbicide is correctly applied in fall, thus creating barrier will form on top of the ground.
-When henbit seeds start to make their debut, they’ll get only as far as germinating.
+A pre-emergent herbicide is correctly applied in fall, thus creating a barrier above the ground.
+When henbit seeds make their debut, they’ll get only as far as germinating.
 Then the herbicide takes over and does its job to kill the weed.

-- Annual bluegrass – Bluegrass and crabgrass is tricky to treat right away. seeding with a strong deep rooted grass will eventually choke out the bluegrass.
-If you have a serious problems, there a few herbicides that can be used to treat lawns pest.
+- Annual bluegrass – Bluegrass and crabgrass are tricky to treat right away.
+Seeding your lawn with a strong deep-rooted grass will eventually choke out the bluegrass.
+If you have a serious problems, a pre-emergent herbicide is your best bet.

-- Chickweed – Germinates in fall and is best treated by removing the weeds in garden and lawns.
-Chickweed has shallow root systems and can also be choked out by healthy grass.
-Pre-emergant herbicleds are also effective in dealing with large areas of chickweed.
-Use a shovel or hoe to remove chickweed before applying to herbicide to lawn or garden.
+- Chickweed – Germinates in fall and is best treated by hand-pulling the weeds in gardens and lawns.
+Chickweed has shallow root systems, and can also be choked out by healthy grass.
+Pre-emergant herbicides are also effective in dealing with large areas of chickweed.
+Use a shovel or hoe to remove chickweed before applying the herbicide.

 - Corn Speedwell – Often grows in low moisture and heavily shaded areas.
 A dense, vigorous turf is the best way to reduce the encroachment of this weed.
-First having a good turfgrass for your area and then properly fertilize, mow, and water to encourage dense growth to drown out Corn Speedwell.
+Proper fertilization, mowing, and watering practices will encourage dense growth to drown out Corn Speedwell.

-- Dandelions – For battling perennial weeds such as dandelion and clover, apply a post-emergent herbicide in fall to penetrate directly to roots.
+- Dandelions – For battling perennial weeds such as dandelion and clover, apply a post-emergent herbicide in the fall, to penetrate directly to roots.

 Other Problem Weeds